MileHacker Logo

 Casa do Cabido

 A small, exquisite Baroque building located on Praza de Praterías.
-Many visitors overlook it, however its ornate facade and its significance in history make it worth admiring.
+Many visitors overlook it, though its ornate facade and historical significance make it worth admiring.

 Rúa de San Pedro